disjukr/pypy-tutorial-ko/tutorial.rst

     $ python ./pypy/pypy/translator/goal/translate.py --opt=jit example3.py

-It will take significantly longer to translate, almost 8 minutes on my machine, and the resulting binary will be much larger.
+It will take significantly longer to translate with JIT enabled, almost 8 minutes on my machine, and the resulting binary will be much larger.
 When it's done, try having it run the mandelbrot program again.
-A world of difference, 45 seconds down to 12 seconds on my machine!
+A world of difference, from 12 seconds compared to 45 seconds before!

 Interestingly enough, you can see when the JIT compiler switches from interpreted to machine code with the mandelbrot example.
 The first few lines of